 To start, we looked at whether people provided personal information within their bios.
 The number of Twitter users offering this information has more than doubled to 63.3%, compared with 31% in 2009.

-As well, 82% of Twitter users now provide a name, compared with only 33% in 2009.
+As well, the Twitter stats from 2010 show 82% of users now provide a name, compared with only 33% in 2009.
 Meanwhile, 73% provide location information compared with 44% in 2009, while 45% of users submit a Web site address versus 22% a year ago.

 This indicates significantly more Twitter users are comfortable disclosing information about themselves, perhaps suggesting the growing importance of having a public profile on one of the world´s largest social networks.
 At the same time, the growing amount of personal information available is making it easier for companies to target individuals based on their interests, professions or location.

 In addition the information revealed by users, we also took the opportunity to get more insight into the activity of people on Twitter.

 In looking at how long Twitter users have been on the service, one of the surprising discoveries was how many of people have joined this year.
 From January, 2010 until mid-August, 2010, new users accounted for nearly 44% of the total Twitter population.
 People who created a profile before January 2009 only accounted for 4.7% of the total population.

 When it comes to number of friends that people have on Twitter, only 0.05% have more than 10,000, and only 2.05% have more than 1,000.
 The vast majority of users - 95.8% - have less than 500 friends.

 When we looked at the granular level, we found that number of users with up to 5 friends has decreased considerably from 37% to 21%, and those with more than 100 friends has increased by three-fold to 21%.
 Twitter users are consuming more updates and perhaps following more people outside their friends circle.
 This is a significant change from last year.